General Manager, Supply Chain Solutions

 What is your current role in DHL?

-I have recently moved into a new role which is looking after the national HMPPS (formerly NOMS) account as General Manager.
-We have a great team that have seen this contract go from strength to strength during our 8 years with the contract.
+I have recently moved into a new role as a General Manager.
+We have a great team that have seen the contract we are working on go from strength to strength during its 8 years in DHL Supply Chain.
 We cover 17 workshops across the contract, but ultimately deliver ordered product to prisoners across the UK’s prison network.
 Prior to this I spent 7 years working on our airline catering accounts in Passenger Gateway.

 What type of person do you think is the right fit for DHL?